 It is for those attending a predominantly white Church.
 It is intended as well for the many unaffiliated white Christians, the Nones, young and old, who have stopped going to church altogether.

 Dear Fellow White Christians:

 Let’s tell the truth.
-Racial hatred is the sin that caused God’s Grace to withdraw from America.
+Racial animus, in that full spectrum from belittling social slights to murderous, enraged malice, is the sin that caused God’s Grace to withdraw from America.
 This is so obviously true, that protestations can come only from the Enemy.
 It is the poison in the White Evangelical Church.
 We all know it, especially those of us who deny it.
-It is not sexual sin, but racial animus that led the country away from His protection.
+It is not sexual sin, but racial hatred that led the country away from His protection.
 It’s a sin in need of a drastic repentance.
 Here’s one.